+TABLE B

-TABLE B Justification for Sexual Assault Evidence Collection Kits Not Submitted to an Accredited and Approved DNA Laboratory for Analysis, by County July 1, 2019 - June 30, 2020 Justification Hawaii County City and County of Honolulu Kauai County Maui County Total Sexual assault complaint officially withdrawn - 2 1 . .
-1 Case turned over to responsible jurisdiction - 4 - - 4 Case unfounded 1 1 1 2,5, 3 Total 1 5 2 - 8
+Justification for Sexual Assault Evidence Collection Kits Not Submitted to an Accredited and Approved DNA Laboratory for Analysis, by County July 1, 2021 - June 30, 2022

+Justification Hawaii County City and County of Honolulu Kauai County Maui County Total Sexual assault complaint officially withdrawn 0 0 3 0 3 Case turned over to responsible jurisdiction 0 8 0 0 8 Case unfounded 1 0 0 0 1 Victim consent not given to submit kit for DNA testing 1 0 0 2 3 Total 2 8 3 2 15

+TABLE C

-TABLE C Justification for Noncompliance with Specified Timelines, by County "Justification (# of sexual assault kits)" July 1, 2019- June 30, 2020 Timeline Item Hawaii County City and County of Honolulu Kauai County Maui County Item 9-A (SANE/SAFE notification to police) (24 Hours) N/A N/A N/A N/A Item 9-B (Police taking possession) (3 Business Days) N/A N/A N/A N/A Item 9-C (Police Request to Lab for Testing) (15 Business Days) N/A N/A N/A N/A Item 9-D (Lab Response to Police) (14 days) N/A N/A N/A N/A Item 9-E 1 N/A (Police Evidence Submission to Lab) (10 Business Days) Notification delay due to detective schedule N/A N/A Item 9-F (Lab Testing Completion) ( 180 Days) N/A N/A N/A N/A
+Justification for Noncompliance with Specified Timelines, by County "Justification (# of sexual assault kits)" July 1, 2021- June 30, 2022

+Timeline Item Hawaii County City and County of Honolulu Kauai County Maui County Item 9-A (SANE/SAFE notification to police) (24 Hours) N/A N/A N/A N/A Item 9-B (Police taking possession) (3 Business Days) - N/A Three (3) Kits Kits were collected by mainland agencies.
+Once kits were received by the Honolulu Police Department, timeline requirements were met.
+N/A N/A Item 9-C (Police Request to Lab for Testing) (15 Business Days) N/A One (1) Kit Case status was changed by victim from unreported to reported.
+Once status changed, timeline requirements were met.
+N/A N/A Item 9-D (Lab Response to Police) (14 days) N/A N/A N/A N/A Item 9-E (Police Evidence Submission to Lab) (10 Business Days) N/A N/A N/A N/A Item 9-F (Lab Testing Completion) (180 Days) N/A N/A N/A N/A

-Agencies that provided data for this report:
+Agencies that provided information for this report: